tonikelope/coronapoker/docs/SECURITY.md

 For honesty's sake:

+- **Reading the pocket of a player who abandons mid-hand (rotation residual).** The dual-lock rotation (§2.2 step 2, §2.5) is the one de-lock not yet under the verifiable chain — it precedes any committed anchor.
+A hostile host *could* feed a still-locked pocket into the rotation to read it, but only at a steep, self-defeating price: it requires corrupting the board, which produces an **unjustified misdeal** (legitimate misdeals are tightly enumerated, so an unexplained one is a red flag — the client warns and recommends leaving, §8.2); the rotation is **single-use per cascade** (anti-replay); and it only ever yields the cards of a player who has *already left the table*.
+Net: self-delation + a broken hand for information of marginal value — no rational cheat would do it.
+Full closure (a verifiable rotation anchored to a signed pre-rotation deck) is designed and the `RotationChain` engine is built and tested, but deferred as not worth the cost — see [`sra-phase4-3-design.md`](sra-phase4-3-design.md).
 - **Local trojan on a peer's machine.** Anyone with read access to `~/.coronapoker/identity_*.ed25519` becomes that peer cryptographically.
 - **Coercion / shoulder-surfing.** A peer who shows their screen to someone behind them is leaking pockets out-of-band.
 - **N-1 collusion.** Pure consensus systems cannot detect this; the victim will see divergent receipts and can choose not to settle.